Calculator

 Is gross profit the same as profit margin?

 No. Gross profit is a dollar amount.
 Profit margin is a percentage of revenue.
+This calculator shows both, but gross profit is the primary result.

 What costs should I include?